 In recent years, Marta has carried out several assignments at senior level for the Green Climate Fund, WWF-US, the Asian Development Bank, the European Bank for Reconstruction and Development, the World Bank, Conservation International, the German Development Cooperation GIZ, IPC - Partners for Development GmbH, the Climate Policy Initiative, Euromoney Learning, Absolute Energy Capital, as well as for private equity companies and governments.
 She is now focusing on green transition and its interaction with development and environmental rights, working with governments, financial institutions, the consultancy and academic sector in Europe, Africa, Central Asia and south-east Asia.

 Marta speaks five languages: Italian, English, French, Spanish and German.
-She is also a certified professional coach (CPC) and an experienced yoga and meditation teacher (E-RYT), with a Master of Science (MSc) degree in Comparative Politics from the London School of Economics and Political Science (LSE); a Diploma in Management (Birkbeck, University of London); Climate Change Science and Policy specialisation (Imperial College); Climate and Sustainability Leadership (Cambridge University).
+She is also a certified professional coach (CPC) and an experienced yoga and meditation teacher (E-RYT), with a Master of Arts in Environmental Law and Sustainable Development from SOAS; a Master of Science (MSc) degree in Comparative Politics from the London School of Economics and Political Science (LSE); a Diploma in Management (Birkbeck, University of London); Climate Change Science and Policy specialisation (Imperial College); Climate and Sustainability Leadership (Cambridge University).
 She has also recently completed her Senior Management Programme at the Judge Business School, Cambridge.
 Marta is currently conducting research in environmental law and sustainable development at the School of Oriental and African Studies.
-Together with SOAS Professor Cullet, she recently authored a pro-bono report commissioned by Amnesty International on the corporate due diligence for environmental and human rights.